 The earnings you receive as a geotechnical engineer may also be affected by a number of work factors, such as:

 - The particular project experience you posses

 - The size and financial strength of the company

 - The level of urgency to complete a project and

 - The location in which you work.

 The European Committee for Standardization (CEN) — of which the UK is a member — has been developed a set of Eurocodes, which ensures consistency of design and specifications throughout Europe.

-Since 2004, the Eurocodes have been (slowly) introduced throughout the UK so they are relatively new to everyone.
-The general rules for Eurocode 7: Geotechnical Design were first published in 2004, though the implementation of these codes and the publication of project-specific standards is now largely complete.
+Since 2010, the Eurocodes were introduced throughout the UK.
+The general rules for Eurocode 7: Geotechnical Design were first published in 2004 and now completely replaced British national standards in 2010.